the people fighting to end knife crime for good

 Jhemar is now sat to my immediate left.
 He’s taller than me, and stocky, at 16 years old.
 It’s January 2018, and we’ve been invited to Westminster by the Labour Member of Parliament for Croydon, Sarah Jones, who chairs the All-Party Parliamentary Group on knife crime.
 We’re there to discuss the extent to which social media and drill music is playing a role in London’s youth violence epidemic.
 Our roundtable consists of suited managers of social media companies like Facebook and YouTube, and a handful of politicians.
 Then there’s Jhemar, myself and Demetri to my right.

 Short and athletically built, Demetri Addison is a couple of years older than Jhemar.
-We first met in 2016 during his interview for a mentoring program I ran at his sixth-form college.
+We first met in 2016 during his interview for a mentoring programme I ran at his sixth-form college.
 “Why do you want to study at university?”
 I asked him.
 His stare hardened and he clasped his hands together.
 “I want to understand why boys in my community feel the need to carry a knife,” he replied, holding my gaze.

 When Jhemar finishes talking to the committee room, Demetri is chosen to speak.